-- Business Edition 3000 runs on either the MCS 7816 or the MCS 7890-C1 (with version 8.6(1) and later) acting as a combined publisher and single subscriber instance.
-A secondary subscriber instance is not configurable. - Business Edition 5000 runs on a single hardware platform (MCS 7828) acting as a combined publisher and single subscriber instance.
-A secondary subscriber instance is not configurable. - Business Edition 6000 runs on a UCS C200 or C220 Rack-Mount Server acting as a combined publisher and single subscriber instance.
-A second UCS C200 or C220 server can be deployed to provide call processing redundancy by means of a secondary subscriber.
+Business Edition 6000 runs on a UCS C200 or C220 Rack-Mount Server acting as a combined publisher and single subscriber instance.
+Additional UCS C200 or C220 server(s) can be deployed to provide call processing redundancy by adding subscriber server(s).
 Alternatively an MCS server can be used to provide redundancy.